IranRoadDamageDataset/IRRDD/README.md

-# Iran-Road-Damage-Dataset
+# Iran Road Damage Dataset
-This repository contain Iran road damage dataset
+This repository contains the documentation and download links for the 2022 Iran road damage dataset (IRRDD).